Hermoine-Granger/3.Exploratory-Data-Analysis-on-Retail-Store/README.md

 # 3.Exploratory-Data-Analysis-on-Retail-Store
 An analysis to find out the weak areas where the owner can work to make more profit.
-What all business problems you can derive by exploring the data?
+What all business problems can be derived by exploring the data.